tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

     +-+-+-+-+-+-+-+-+
 {: #cid_hdr title="DTLS 1.3 CipherText Header"}

+Fixed Bits:
+: The three high bits of the first byte of the DTLSCiphertext header are set to 001.

 C:
-: The C bit is set if the connection ID is present.
+: The C bit (0x10) is set if the connection ID is present.

 S:
-: The size of the sequence number.
+: The S bit (0x08) indicates the size of the sequence number.
   0 means an 8-bit sequence number, 1 means 16-bit.

 L:
-: The L bit is set if the length is present.
+: The L bit (0x04) is set if the length is present.

 E:
-: The low order two bits of the epoch.
+: The two low bits (0x03) include the low order two bits of the epoch.

-connection ID:
+Connection ID:
 : Variable length connection ID.
 The connection ID concept is described in {{?DTLS-CID=I-D.ietf-tls-dtls-connection-id}}.
 An example can be found in {{connection-id-example}}.

-sequence number:
+Sequence Number:
 : The low order 8 or 16 bits of the record sequence number.
 This value is 16 bits if the S bit is set to 1, and 8 bits if the S bit is 0.

-length:
+Length:
 : Identical to the length field in a TLS 1.3 record.

 As with previous versions of DTLS, multiple DTLSPlaintext